Scribery/tlog/doc/log_format.md

 |           |                           | scrubbed
 | out_bin   | Array of unsigned bytes   | Scrubbed invalid output characters
 |           |                           | as an array of bytes

+The `ver` field stores the version of the message format as a string representing two unsigned integer numbers: major and minor, separated by a dot.
+If both the dot and the minor number are omitted, the minor number is assumed to be zero.

+Increases in major version number represent changes which are not forward-compatible, such as renaming a field, or changing a field format, which existing software versions cannot handle.
+Increases in minor version number represent changes which are forward-compatible, such as adding a new field, which would be ignored by existing software versions.

 Each message in a single session has the same `host`, `user`, `term`, and `session` property values.
 The `id` value starts with one for the first